Erasmus+ Study Mobility (Europe)

 - be registered at Université Paris Cité as part of a national degree (in the case of a co-qualifying degree, administrative registration must be made at the university)

-- have validated the 1st year of the bachelor’s degree: this is why students who want to leave during their L2 will only be able to leave during the second semester (S4).
+- have validated the 1st year of the bachelor’s degree; students wishing to go abroad during their second year (L2) will only be able to undertake their mobility in the second semester (S4).

 Where to go ?